polodev/datawookie/content/blog/2018-08-01-building-a-talk.md

 DO SAME FOR OTHER GENERAL TOPIC IDEAS

+1-What is your question?
+2-Why significant?
+3-Overview of what is known and gaps in knowledge 4-Approach
+5-Progress or challenges
+6-Future plans

 ## Know the Audience

 It's very unlikely that you will be able to please the *whole* audience.
 But aim to address the main body of the distribution.
 The tails can be very hard to satisfy.